Judge says Djokovic can stay in Australia, but saga isn't over yet - ExBulletin

 But when border police blocked the 34-year-old on arrival, others cried and said he was being made a scapegoat by an Australian government criticized for its recent handling of the pandemic.

-Other than agreeing or disagreeing with Djokovic on certain things, there is no doubt that justice has spoken and said he has the right to participate in the Australian Open, Nadal said during an interview with Spanish radio station Onda on Monday. cero.
+“Unless I agree or disagree with Djokovic on certain things, there is no doubt that justice has spoken and said he has the right to participate in the Australian Open,” Nadal said during an interview with the Australian Open on Monday.
+Spanish radio station Onda Cero.

-While his administration has been widely acclaimed for containing the nation’s COVID-19 death toll at the start of the pandemic, he has recently relaxed some rules, just as the number of omicron cases has risen rapidly.
+While his government has been widely praised for containing the country’s death toll at the start of the pandemic, he has recently relaxed some rules, just as the number of omicron cases is rising rapidly.
 He has been criticized for that strategy, as well as for the shortage of rapid antigen tests and for refusing to make the tests available to everyone for free.

-During Monday’s court hearing, Djokovics’ lawyers argued that their client did not need proof of vaccination because he had proof that he had been infected with the coronavirus last month.
+At Monday’s court hearing, Djokovic’s lawyers argued that their client did not need proof of vaccination because he had proof that he had been infected with the coronavirus last month.

 Australian medical authorities have ruled that people infected with COVID-19 within six months can receive a temporary exemption from the vaccination rule.

-Judge Kelly noted that Djokovic had provided officials at Melbourne airport with a medical waiver given to him by Tennis Australia and two medical panels.
+Judge Kelly noted that Djokovic had given officials at Melbourne airport a medical waiver given to him by Tennis Australia and two medical panels.

-Wood agreed that his client couldn’t have done more, noting that the transcripts of Djokovic’s interview with Border Force officials and his own affidavit showed that he had repeatedly told officers that he had done everything he could do. thought it was required of him.
+Wood agreed that his client couldn’t have done more, noting that the transcripts of Djokovic’s interview with Border Force officials and his own affidavit showed that he had repeatedly told officers that he had done everything he thought he could. that it was required of him.

 But home secretary Andrews’ lawyers said in their speech that the vaccination waiver could only be granted to travelers who had recovered from a severe attack from COVID-19.